pbauermeister/dfd/doc/README.md

 where `FILENAME` is the path of the includee, which contains DFD statements.

-In the markdown case, includee snippers can be defined as follows:
+In the markdown case, includee snippets can be defined as follows:

     ```data-flow-diagram NAME
-    STATEMENTS
+    DFD_STATEMENTS
     ```

 and the includer: